-- Requests for copies of patient information must be directed to Health Information Management and require written authorization from the patient. - To Reporters: All inquiries from newspaper and television reporters regarding accidents, rumors, professional standing of doctors and nurses or anything that involves the Clinic shall be referred to the Director of Media Relations. - To Lawyers: All inquiries from lawyers, adjustors and others regarding accidents and care and treatment of patients should be referred to the Office of General Counsel and the staff physician in charge.
+- Requests for copies of patient information must be directed to Health Information Management and require authorization from the patient. - Links are available on the intranet and public web page for a paper or an electronic authorization. - Records can also be requested electronically from within MyChart for: - Release to MyChart - Release to another individual or requester - Patients can also be directed to their MyChart account to view their information and use the above options to request any additional information needed. - To Reporters: All inquiries from newspaper and television reporters regarding accidents, rumors, professional standing of doctors and nurses or anything that involves the Clinic shall be referred to the Director of Media Relations. - To Lawyers: All inquiries from lawyers, adjustors and others regarding accidents and care and treatment of patients should be referred to the Office of General Counsel and the staff physician in charge.
 No information may be released without written authorization from the patient. - To Police: All inquiries should be referred to the Director of Protective Services. - To the Public: Information that can be given over the telephone regarding the condition of patients is recorded at the hospital information desk.
 Inquiries involving the condition of patients, which cannot be answered on the basis of such daily reports, are referred to the staff physician or surgeon.
 If he or she cannot be located, the inquiry should be referred to the senior resident.